Maths Intent statement

 - Teachers use precise questioning in class to test conceptual and procedural knowledge and assess children regularly to identify those requiring intervention, so that all children keep up.

 The mathematics curriculum in Early Years delivers a balance between child initiated and teacher directed activities.
 Children access mathematics provision within both the indoor and outdoor areas.
 This enables children to develop interests around mathematics during child-initiated play.

 Children in both nursery and reception are taught mathematical skills during small group teacher directed practical sessions.
 In nursery four teaching sessions are delivered each week as well as regular short teaching sessions to revisit and embed core mathematical skills.
-In reception teachers use Abacus to support the teaching of mathematics in small group sessions.
+In reception teachers use White Rose Maths to support the teaching of mathematics in small group sessions.
 Over a two-week period five mathematical sessions are planned and delivered to every child.
 Understanding of mathematics is also developed through stories, songs and imaginative play which enables children to enjoy exploring and using number, shapes, spaces and measures.

 We believe that mental maths skills are key to allowing children to access more complex calculations and as such we ensure that each lesson has a period of time spent developing fluency.
-Problem solving and reasoning are also a daily feature in our lessons.
-It is important that children can not only recall facts but can also apply them.
+Children are encouraged to learn their number bonds and time tables and we use Numbots and TTRockstars to enthuse and engage with this.